The Immigrant Inclusion Index (IMIX)

 The following graphics show some notable country configurations, with examples evenly distributed along the IMIX scale.
 This points to a further possible usage of our tool, which is to analyze differente 'varieties of electoral inclusiveness with respect to immigrants'.
 Moreover, such analysis may also serve as starting points for more in-depth single and/or configurative comparative case studies.

-Blatter, Joachim; Schmid, Samuel D.; and Blättler, Andrea C. (forthcoming in 2017): Vom Demokratiedefizit europäischer Nationalstaaten: Elektorale Exklusivität im Vergleich.
+Blatter, Joachim; Schmid, Samuel D.; and Blättler, Andrea C. (2017): Vom Demokratiedefizit europäischer Nationalstaaten: Elektorale Exklusivität im Vergleich.
 In: Andreas Glaser (Hrsg.): Politische Rechte für Ausländerinnen und Ausländer?
 Dokumentation der 8.
 Aarauer Demokratietage.
 Zürich et al.: Schulthess-Verlag.

 Blättler, Andrea C.; Blatter, Joachim; and Schmid, Samuel D. (2016).
 Bedenkliches Demokratiedefizit der Schweiz: Ein Viertel der Bevölkerung ist von demokratischer Mitbestimmung ausgeschlossen.
 Online contribution to DeFacto: http://www.defacto.expert/2016/10/18/demokratiedefizit/